dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 -
 ---
 **TL;DR:**
 Personally I've been stuck under a rock as a PHP developer.
-Fortunately for me, Elixir (like PHP) is a dynamically typed.
-It builds on Erlang and with the Erlang VM, almost immediately, you can be up and running.
+Fortunately for me, Elixir (like PHP) is a dynamically typed language.
+It builds on Erlang and with the Erlang VM.
+Almost immediately, you can be up and running.
 If your app compiles, it's already deployable.
+Phoenix is genuinely exciting to use and you can't escape it if you're looking for a familiar framework to build on in Elixir.
+If your Elixir app compiles, it's already deployable and the how-to-guides come ready to talk you through to getting it online with Heroku.

 - Sentence about countdown (and why?)
 - Sentence about auth